-On April 1, Intermountain facilities will begin to implement a questionnaire and temperature check screening process for visitors, patients, and caregivers.
+On April 1, Intermountain facilities will begin to implement a questionnaire for visitors, patients, and caregivers.
 This screening process reduces the risk of exposure helps keep our communities healthy and safe from the spread of COVID-19.
 Some facilities have already implemented these changes, and others plan to implement over the coming days.

-Once implemented, screening will be required of all patients, guests, and caregivers (clinical and non-clinical staff) in all Intermountain care facilities before entering clinical areas.
-This includes a temperature check and some brief questions developed by our infection prevention partners.
+Once implemented, this process will be required of all patients, guests, and caregivers (clinical and non-clinical staff) in all Intermountain care facilities before entering clinical areas.
+This includes some brief questions developed by our infection prevention partners.

 On Friday, March 6th Governor Herbert declared a State of Emergency for Utah.
 Declaring a State of Emergency does not indicate that our state is in distress.
 We are in a state of readiness.
 This is a practice Utah has done in the past (for example in advance of wildfire season every year).
 Utah is taking this preemptive step now so that we can all prepare for a potential increased demand on our health services and resources.
 Click here for more information